FabioTMW/SaunaSimulator/README.md

 # Sauna Simulator
-Multi process simulation with using threads, shared memory and mutexes.
+Multi process and shared resources simulation of a sauna.
+Similar to the producer-consumer problem and makes use of threads, shared memory, mutexes and fifos.

-This program simulates a sauna usage by allowing people to enter it, as long as it has the capacity for them and can only serve one gender at a time.
+This program simulates a sauna usage by allowing people to enter it, as long as it has the capacity for them.
-First person to arrive at the sauna defines the gender allowed for the next persons to come in, if the sauna becomes empty it accepts any gender again.
+The first person to arrive at the sauna defines the gender allowed for the next persons to come in.
+If the sauna becomes empty it accepts any gender again.
 Each person can try to enter the sauna 3 times, after that the request is discarted.

 ## Usage